SyDe 312 - Applied Linear Algebra

 Assignments.
 A list of suggested relevant problems will be posted here.
 You can get help with these in the tutorials, from TAs, or from me.
 Success in math is a [non-decreasing] function of the amount of effort put into working problems (but there may be local minima), so that effort is always rewarded indirectly.

 Tests.
-Short elementary tests (approx 20 min) on current lecture material will be held during many (most) of the tutorials.
+Short elementary tests (duration approx 20 min) on current lecture material will be held during many (most) of the tutorials.
 Success requires keeping up to date in working the assigned problems.
-Alternate times for the tests will not be provided.
-To accommodate missed tests I will not count all of these in determining the test component of the grade.
+Alternate times for the tests will NOT be provided.
+To accommodate missed tests I will at least one in determining the test component of the grade.
 You should treat your test scores as a bellwether of your understanding and skill acquisition throughout the course.
-If you are not getting good grades things will not go better on the final exam without some intervention.
+If you are not getting good grades on the tests then don't expect things to go better on the final exam without some intervention.

 Research report.
-Working in groups of two, you will investigate an applied topic or problem of your choice following the guidelines to be described in class, and prepare a short (3 page) report.
+You will investigate an applied topic or problem of your choice following the guidelines to be described in class, and prepare a short (3 page) report.
 The topic will involve a (non-trivial) application of linear algebra.
 The inside cover of the Lay textbook has MANY suggested topics, but don't be limited by these - you should choose something that you find interesting!
 Your report will provide an overview of the background and description of how the linear algebra concepts are applied, as well as a short original illustration with significant numerical computation content.
 Further details will be given in class.
 Your attention is drawn to Policy 71.

 Final Exam.
-The exam will include questions which test your: (i) knowledge of the material presented in the lectures, with an emphasis on understanding, not proofs; (ii) skill on the assigned problems and homework, and (iii) general understanding acquired.
+The exam will include questions which test your: (i) knowledge of the material presented in the lectures, with an emphasis on understanding and computational skill, not proofs; and (ii) understanding of the assigned problems and homework.
 The exam will be cumulative and cover the entire course.
+The test problems will serve as guidance on what you can expect on the exam.

 Feedback.
 Continuous feedback is welcome.
 I want to know about problems while something can be done to fix them, rather than after the course is over.
 Don't hesitate to make suggestions for improvements.
 I like to hear from students about what is good or what is not good.